Once I ____________, then I’ll be happy again.”

 It’s a convenient lie we tell ourselves, isn’t it?

 Or maybe it’s not a lie.
 Maybe it’s what we really believe.
 I know I kept thinking that my sunny disposition would return… After my marriage was perfect.
 After I lost weight.
 After I started making better money.
 After I started getting out more.
 After I figured out what I wanted to do with my life.
 Always after, after, after.

 What if I told you that’s not how it works.
 That the secret to finding that elusive happiness is actually to stop chasing it.
 Because it’s right in front of you.

 I know.
 I didn’t believe it either.
-I kept thinking, “If only I could XYZ… then I’ll be happy.”
-But it took a steep fall into the darkness of depression to finally get it.
+It took a steep fall into the darkness of depression to finally get it.

 Clinical depression runs deep in my family.
-I have struggled with it most of my life, but this time was different.
+I have struggled with it most of my life, but this time around was different.
 This time, I didn’t see it coming.
-It had been building for years and I didn’t even know I was slipping down a dangerous downward spiral.
+It had been building for years and I didn’t have a clue that I was slipping into a dangerous downward spiral.

 I woke up one morning and found myself curled up at the bottom of a deep dark hole where I could barely breathe, wondering what happened.
 Wondering how I got here.
 And not really caring if I ever saw light again.
 I didn’t even realize it at the time, but so many things had happened over the years that pushed me here.
 Little by little, until I hit the bottom.